szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Shield of Archons absorb more spell levels and closer to PnP (466) (IWDEE BGEE BG2EE EET)

 This component improves the spell such that it has a spell absorption level equal to the cleric's level, 20 in BG and 30 in IWDEE.
 Additionally, to remove the alignment connotations, it changes its name to Planar Shield, since archons are good-aligned celestials.
-Finally, following PnP, it also gives the user a +4 saving throw bonus against all non-absorbable effects.
+Finally, following PnP, it also gives the user a +4 Saving Throw bonus against all non-absorbable effects.

 ### Make Sunray and False Dawn less OP and/or more balanced (467) (IWDEE BGEE BG2EE EET)